JackLamb99/the-missing-brother/README.md

 5. "As a player interacting with NPCs, I want to make dialogue choices, so that I can influence the outcome of scenes and learn critical information."

-- From the start of the game, players are given scenes with multiple dialogue option that lead to a variety of outcomes and chances to learn new information.
+- From the start of the game, players are given scenes with multiple dialogue options that lead to a variety of outcomes and chances to learn new information.

     <details><summary>Choice-Based Dialogue</summary>